Kclamberth/Wifi802.1xSkele/README.md

 #
 1.) **Download** the enterpriseSkeleton.txt file in this repo.

-2.) **Name it** `SSIDNAME".nmconnection`  , and fill out the information inside it.
+2.) **Name it** `"SSIDNAME".nmconnection`  , and fill out the information inside it.
 The SSIDNAME will be the wifi you're connecting to.

 3.) **Generate a UUID** via the  `uuidgen`  command in the terminal, add it to the UUID line in the file.